 Tipping Point Species

-As Road to Recovery develops an approach to reverse staggering continental avian declines, we start by asking “Which species do we need to work on first?” to identify specific limiting factors and causes of declines and to support the teams of scientists and practitioners dedicated to recovering their populations.
+When Road to Recovery (R2R) initiated its approach to reverse staggering continental avian declines, we began by asking “Which species do we need to work on first?” to identify specific limiting factors and causes of declines and to support the teams of scientists and practitioners dedicated to recovering their populations.
 Identifying causes of declines species-by-species can pinpoint different threats and limitations for species living in the same habitats throughout their annual cycles.
-Incorporating species-specific knowledge ensures that broader ecosystem or habitat initiatives benefit multiple species without the most urgently declining species slipping through the cracks.
+Incorporating species-specific knowledge ensures broader ecosystem or habitat initiatives benefit multiple species without the most urgently declining species slipping through the cracks.

-Scientists for the Road to Recovery initiative have identified 104 Tipping Point bird species that require immediate, focused scientific action to pinpoint causes of declines and develop strategies for recovery.
+Scientists at R2R have identified 112 Tipping Point bird species that require immediate, focused scientific action to pinpoint causes of declines and develop strategies for recovery.
 R2R’s goal is to guide and support teams of practitioners (species working groups or recovery teams) in the U.S. and Canada dedicated to recovering bird populations.
-R2R integrates biological and social science to co-produce solutions that advance species toward sustainable recovery.
+R2R integrates biological and social science to co-produce solutions that advance species towards sustainable recovery.

-To assess Tipping Point species vulnerability and urgency, we relied first on data already available in the Avian Conservation Assessment Database (ACAD)—a database maintained by Partners in Flight (PIF) and housed at Bird Conservancy of the Rockies.
+To assess Tipping Point species vulnerability and urgency, we relied on data already available in the Avian Conservation Assessment Database (ACAD)—a database maintained by Partners in Flight (PIF) and housed at Bird Conservancy of the Rockies (PIF 2024).
+The recent global ACAD update (December 2023) incorporated data used by R2R to assess urgency, resulting in a single conservation assessment for both Watch List and Tipping Point species.
 All Tipping Point species exhibit high vulnerability to extinction and worrisome population declines as described below.
-We further identify three levels of alert—based on the severity of both long-term and short-term declines, or for species lacking monitoring data, a combination of expert-assigned population size and trend scores—that signify the degree of urgency in addressing these declines: Red-, Orange-, and Yellow-Alert species.
+We further identify three levels of alert—based on the severity of both long-term and short-term declines, or for species lacking monitoring data, a combination of expert-assigned vulnerability scores—that signify the degree of urgency in addressing these declines: Red-, Orange-, and Yellow-Alert species.

-High Vulnerability to Extinction: Vulnerability in the ACAD is assessed by carefully scoring a series of independent factors (Population Size, Breeding and Nonbreeding Distribution, Threats, and Trend) that are combined into a single Combined Conservation Score (CCS) that ranges from 4 to 20 (see the ACAD Handbook for a thorough description).
+High Vulnerability to Extinction: Vulnerability in the ACAD is assessed by carefully scoring a series of independent factors (Population Size, Breeding and Non-breeding Distribution, Threats, and Trend) that are combined into a single Combined Conservation Score (CCS) that ranges from 4 to 20 (see the ACAD Handbook for a thorough description; Panjabi et al. 2024).
 Species that meet a threshold of CCS > 13 are considered to be highly vulnerable and are placed on the ACAD Watch List.
+Species with high scores across multiple factors (CCS > 16) are on the Red Watch List.

 Summary of Urgency Alert Levels and Definitions